How To Build dApps: Polygon Network

 Now that you have set up your development environment and Polygon node, it’s time to create your smart contracts.
 You can use Solidity to write your smart contracts and then compile and deploy them on the Polygon network.
 Solidity is a contract-oriented language that allows you to write smart contracts for the blockchain.

 To create your smart contracts, you need to write the code in Solidity and then compile it using a compiler.
 To compile your smart contracts, you can use the Solidity compiler that Remix or Truffle give you.
 Once your smart contracts are compiled, you can deploy them on the Polygon network using the web3 provider.
+Once the smart contracts are deployed, they can be interacted with to provide end-to-end decentralized application functionality.

 Step 4: Build a front-end application